 Component Props

-// Type-safe component props
+// Type-safe component props using OpenAPI types

 interface ProductCardProps {

-product: Product; // βœ… Generated Product type
+product: GetProductDetailContent; // βœ… Generated Product type

 onAddToCart: (productId: string, variantId: string | null) => void;